Physical education: Pedagogy

 It is critical for physical educators to foster and strengthen developing motor skills and to provide children and teens with a basic skill set that builds their movement repertoire, which allows students to engage in various forms of games, sports, and other physical activities throughout their lifetime.

 These goals can be achieved in a variety of ways.
 National, state, and local guidelines often dictate which standards must be taught in regards to physical education.
 These standards determine what content is covered, the qualifications educators must meet, and the textbooks and materials which must be used.
 These various standards include teaching sports education, or the use of sports as exercise; fitness education, relating to overall health and fitness; and movement education, which deals with movement in a non-sport context.

-These approaches and curriculums are based on pioneers in P.E., namely, Francois Delsarte, Liselott Diem, and Rudolf von Laban, who, in the 1800s focused on using a child's ability to use their body for self-expression.
+These approaches and curricula are based on pioneers in PE, namely, Francois Delsarte, Liselott Diem, and Rudolf von Laban, who, in the 1800s focused on using a child's ability to use their body for self-expression.
 This, in combination with approaches in the 1960s, (which featured the use of the body, spatial awareness, effort, and relationships) gave birth to the modern teaching of physical education.

-When taught correctly and in a positive manner, children and teens can receive a storm of health benefits.
-These include reduced metabolic disease risk, cardiological fitness, and better mental health.
-Research has also shown that there is a positive correlation between brain development and exercising.

-Physical education can also help improve academic achievement.
-Researchers in 2007 found a profound gain in English Arts standardized test scores among students who had 56 hours of physical education in a year, compared to those who had 28 hours of physical education a year.

 Recent research has also explored the role of physical education for moral development in support of social inclusion and social justice agendas, where it is under-researched, especially in the context of disability, and the social inclusion of disabled people.